Núrio Fortuna: Belgium

-In the summer of 2017, Fortuna signed a three-year contract with Royal Charleroi S.C. with a two-year option.
+In the summer of 2017, Fortuna signed a three-year contract with Royal Charleroi SC with a two-year option.
 He scored his first goal in the Belgian Pro League on 4 May 2019, in the 2–0 home defeat of Sint-Truidense VV.

-Fortuna joined K.A.A.
-Gent of the same country and league on 25 June 2020, for a fee of €6 million.
-He contributed four appearances in the 2021–22 edition of the Belgian Cup; this included an injury-time one in the penalty shoot-out win over R.S.C.
-Anderlecht in the final.
+Fortuna joined KAA Gent of the same country and league on 25 June 2020, for a fee of €6 million.
+He contributed four appearances in the 2021–22 edition of the Belgian Cup; this included an injury-time one in the penalty shoot-out win over RSC Anderlecht in the final.

 On 3 February 2025, Fortuna was loaned to USL Dunkerque of French Ligue 2 until the end of the season.
+Still owned by Gent, he represented Volos F.C. in the 2025–26 season on another temporary deal, terminating his contract at his parent club in April 2026.

+Later career

+On 16 May 2026, Fortuna returned to Angola on a deal at Atlético Petróleos de Luanda.

 International career

 In September 2015, shortly after having received his Portuguese passport, Fortuna was called by Portugal under-21 manager Rui Jorge for a 2017 UEFA European Championship qualifier against Albania.
 He never played any matches for the country at that or any other level, however.

 Fortuna won his first cap for Angola on 6 September 2019, featuring the entire 1−0 away win over Gambia for the 2022 FIFA World Cup qualifying stage.
 He scored his first goal on 10 January 2024, closing the 3−0 friendly victory against Bahrain in Dubai.

+Fortuna was included in the squads for the 2023 and 2025 Africa Cup of Nations.